Idiopathic intracranial hypertension is a disorder characterised by features of raised intracranial pressure.

 Treatment of IIH is directed to alleviate symptoms and prevent irreversible visual loss.

 Weight loss is the principle advice that is usually combined with medical therapy due to the time required to make significant improvements in weight.
-A low sodium-weight loss programme should be advised.
+A low sodium weight loss programme should be advised.
 Severely obese patients may require weight reduction surgery to help achieve weight loss.

-Occasionally, serial lumbar puncture may be offered to patients.
+Occasionally, serial lumbar punctures may be offered to patients.
 This involves performing an LP to remove excess CSF to reduce ICP.
 This should not be offered as a sole treatment and typically used as a temporary measure in patients who are likely to undergo surgery or cannot tolerate medical therapy.

-Use of a carbonic anhydrase inhibitor (e.g. acetazolamide) is the treatment of choice for IIH.
+The use of a carbonic anhydrase inhibitor (e.g. acetazolamide) is the treatment of choice for IIH.

 Other medications that may be used: